cheind/py-motmetrics/README.md

 ## Quick Start

 For MOTChallenge-style text files, compute and print metrics in one call.
-Supported file formats are detected automatically.
+File formats and built-in MOT15/16/17/20, SportsMOT, and VisDrone preprocessing are detected from their paths; pass `benchmark=` when the input path is ambiguous.

 ```python
 import motmetrics as mm